docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ### Deploy FoodTruck Application

-In this step you'll depoy a multi-container application (`FoodTrucks`) using the UCP web interface, and work out how to connect to it with your web browser.
+In this step you'll deploy a multi-container application (`FoodTrucks`) using the UCP web interface, and work out how to connect to it with your web browser.

 Docker Compose files are used to describe applications in UCP.
 They can specify services, networks, and volumes.
 In our case, we'll be deploying two services: